Unleash/unleash/website/docs/contributing/ADRs/back-end/POST-PUT-api-payload.md

 Whenever we receive a payload in our backend for POST or PUT request we need to take into account backward compatibility.
 When we add a new field to an existing API payload, clients using the previous version of the payload will not know about that new field.
 This means that we need to make sure that the new field is optional.
 If we make the field required, clients using the previous version of the payload will result in overriding the value of the new field with an empty value or null.

-### Example: adding new settings to project settings
+### Example: adding new setting field to project settings

 Project settings on unleash 5.3:
 ```shell